Detroit City FC: Joining the USL

 On November 13, 2021, it was announced that Detroit City would join the USL Championship for the 2022 season, becoming the third NISA team to join the league after Miami FC and Oakland Roots SC.

 After playing them to a home draw (and watching Sacramento Republic FC beat Miami FC in a late-night game by a goal by Michigan-native Russell Cicerone to keep City tied on points with Miami and advance by clinching the last playoff spot, holding the season series over Miami 1-0-1), City would go into top-ranked Pittsburgh (who had 19 wins and 67 points that season), and, from a Dominic Gasso (who had just signed a pro contract, the first to come from an academy contract) goal (his first-ever pro goal) in the 78' and late saves by goalie Nate Steinwascher, Detroit upset Pittsburgh as the 8-seed, giving them their first playoff win since joining the league, having made the playoffs the season before but having lost the first round to Memphis 901 FC.

 On May 16, 2024, the club announced plans to build a new soccer-specific stadium at the location of the abandoned Southwest Detroit Hospital near Corktown and Mexicantown.
-Construction is slated to begin in the spring of 2025, and the club is hopeful that the stadium will be completed in time for the start of the 2027 season.
+Groundwork and site preparation began in May 2026, with an official groundbreaking ceremony in mid-July.
+The club hopes to complete the stadium in time for the start of the 2028 season.
 The stadium was named AlumniFi Field in August 2025.

 The club has reported losses of $9.62 million since joining the USL, including $1.23 million in 2021, $2.91 million in 2022, $2.27 million in 2023, and $3.21 million in 2024.